oliviacbishop/furesearch/sentiment-analysis/instructions.md

 * Segment: the text unit resulting from preprocessing
 * Sentiment class: the sentiment class to assign
 * Translation: the translation of the sentence in question, taken from any available scholarly resource (or your own)
 * Relevant lexicon: **lemmas** and translations of the most relevant **adjectives** and **nouns** that helped determine the sentiment class of the sentence.
           You should use the online readers for your respective texts to find the lemmas, POS, and translations of the words.
+          The [LatinAffectus lexicon]([url](https://github.com/CIRCSE/Latin_Sentiment_Lexicons/blob/master/LatinAffectus.tsv)) may contain some of the words you are analyzing, so check if they have your word or query them here: https://lila-erc.eu/query/ and click on the heart next to the lemma.

 ## Guidelines: How to Assign Emotion Polarity